Logo Voyage

 Food is available for purchase at many cottages along the trail and at some Sámi camps.
 While the selection may be limited, carrying your own food is not essential.
 However, be mindful of longer stretches without supplies, particularly between Jäkkvik and Kvikkjokk.
 Foraging for berries and mushrooms is allowed in most areas, following the usual precautions.

 Some of the larger mountain huts will hold resupply boxes for hikers.
 This includes Kvikkjokk Fjällstation and Saltoluokta Fjällstation.
 The only way to ship packages to these stations is through Bussgods.
 Sending packages to Ammarnäs and Jäkkvik is largely unnecessary, since they both have grocery stores.
 The selection of dried food may be limited.
-If you have specific dietary requirements, or otherwise need to send resupply boxes, these two towns are also good options.
+If you have specific dietary requirements, or otherwise need to send resupply boxes, there are several other locations you could consider.

 Fishing